Rakesh-Mourya-G/xen-orchestra/docs/backups_and_disaster_recovery.md

 ### Restore backups

-All your scheduled backup are acccessible in the "Restore" view in backup section of Xen Orchestra.
+All your scheduled backup are acccessible in the "Restore" view in backup section of CloudVisor.

 1. Select your mountpoint
 2. Choose the file you want to restore